WebOfTrustInfo/rwot11-the-hague/final-documents/identifier-binding.md

     [***identify***](https://essif-lab.github.io/framework/docs/terms/identify),
     and a mental model on
     [*identification*](https://essif-lab.github.io/framework/docs/terms/pattern-identification).

+[^reg]: The registry itself, where it is located, etc., is outside the scope of this paper.

 [^19]: The VCDM text expresses this in terms of **VCs** rather than
     **claims**, but the intention is the same.